steppi/steppi.github.io/_posts/2023-12-05-scipy-fortran-bio-applications.md

 of one-dimensional functions [[21]](#21).
 Adaptive routines can adjust automatically to a problem, offering the ability to integrate a wide range of functions without needing to study their particular properties.
 Integration is a fundamental operation with applications too numerous to list.
-Some applications include

 #### __fitpack__: <small>smoothing splines [[5]](#5)</small>